Michaelndolo/Restaurant_Order_Analysis_In_SQL/README.md

 - MySQL Workbench - For Database querying

-- Clauses used; GROUP BY, HAVING, WHERE, ORDER BY, SUBQUERIES, LEFT JOIN, AGGREGATE FUNCTIONS
+- Clauses used; GROUP BY, HAVING, WHERE, ORDER BY, SUBQUERIES, LEFT JOIN, AGGREGATE FUNCTIONS.

 ### Exploratory Data Analysis
 ---